Complete WebMCP Implementation Guide for 2026

 Register tools after the view they belong to mounts, and unregisterTool() on unmount.
 Otherwise you expose tools the user can't actually see — a bad experience and a subtle abuse vector.

-Step 4 — Provide page context
+Step 4 — Encode page context in your tool descriptions

 }